Soccer in South Africa: Tertiary Soccer

 Most universities in South Africa include soccer programs for both men and women.
 Most clubs play in the amateur leagues, competing against non-university sides.
 The exception is in the Gauteng province, where clubs play in the Gauteng Football League.

 The two largest university soccer tournaments are the USSA Football tournament and Varsity Sports Football Challenge.
 The USSA tournament is open to all universities, and allows separate teams for different campuses.
 The Varsity Sports tournament is only open to universities aligned to the University Sports Company, and only allows one club per university.

 The University of the Witwatersrand formerly ran a club, Bidvest Wits, who competed in the South African Premier Division, and University of Pretoria runs a professional club, Tuks F.C., which play on their campuses and campaign in the National First Division.
 Maluti FET College F.C. competes in the SAFA Second Division.

 Schools Soccer

-There are also several leagues for high school and junior school soccer teams, however many private and former model C schools have controversially chosen not to include soccer programs.
+There are also several leagues for high school and junior school soccer teams, however many private and former model C schools have chosen not to include soccer programs.
 One of the largest national schools soccer tournament is the Kay Motsepe Schools Cup.

 Cup competitions

 The Nedbank Cup is South Africa's main soccer cup, and is modeled on England's FA Cup.
-The cup is open to teams from the Premier Soccer League down to the SAB Regional Leagues.
+The cup is open to teams from the Premiership down to the SAB Regional Leagues.

-The Telkom Knockout is the country's League Cup, and open only to PSL teams.
+The Telkom Knockout is the country's League Cup, and open only to Premiership teams.

-The MTN 8 is a Super Cup and played between the top eight finishers from the previous season's PSL.
+The MTN 8 is a Super Cup and played between the top eight finishers from the previous season's Premiership.